The 2019 foodservice industry: your complete survival guide

 OLD: Plastic ice cream tubs, cheap shelving, lots of waste

-NEW: Reducing food costs can be as simple as ensuring food is stored safely to extend shelf life and avoid spoilage.
-Vacuum sealing food extends a product’s shelf life whilst maintaining quality.
+NEW: Reducing food costs can be as simple as ensuring food is stored safely to extend shelf life and avoid spoilage. commercial Vacuum sealing food extends a product’s shelf life whilst maintaining quality.
 For food storage and shelving, Cambro has an extensive range of HAACP compliant products that store food safely and reduce food wastage.
 Less waste means less money spent on replenishing food.

 WHAT KIND OF LOYALTY PROGRAMS DO YOU OFFER?